BTANL: Chapter 3 – SOVIETOLOGY and SEEING THROUGH the TRAUMA MONKEYS

 2. What we know is false

-3. Where the contradictions
+3. Where are the contradictions

 4. What are the “forbidden” subjects